Web crawling vs web scraping

-Usually in web data extraction projects you need to combine crawling and scraping.
-So you first crawl - or discover - the URLs, download the html files and then scrape the data from those files.
-Which means you extract data and do something with it, like store it in a database or further process it.
+Usually, in web data extraction projects, you need to combine crawling and scraping.
+So you first crawl - or discover - the URLs, download the HTML files, and then scrape the data from those files.
+This means you extract data and do something with it, like storing it in a database or further processing it.

 Going deeper, there's a big difference in the purpose of these two things and how they work.

-In web scraping, it's all about the data.
-The data fields you want to extract from specific websites.
-And it's a big difference because with scraping you usually know the target websites, you may not know the specific page URLs, but you know the domains at least.
+Web scraping is all about the data - the data fields you want to extract from specific websites.
+With scraping you usually know the target websites, you may not know the specific page URLs, but you know the domains at least.

-But another crawling example would be when you have one website that you want to extract data from - in this case you know the domain - but you don't have the page URLs of that specific website.
-So you don't know what pages to scrape.
-So first you create a crawler which will output all the page URLs that you care about - it can be pages that are in a specific category on the site or in specific parts of the website.
-Or maybe the URL needs to contain some kind of word for example and you collect all those URLs - and then you create a scraper which extracts predefined data fields from those pages.
+But another data crawling example would be when you have one website that you want to extract data from - in this case you know the domain - but you don't have the page URLs of that specific website.
+You don't know what pages to scrape.
+So first you create a crawler that will output all the page URLs that you care about - it can be pages in a specific category on the site or in specific parts of the website.
+Or maybe the URL needs to contain some kind of keyword for example and you collect all those URLs - and then you create a scraper that extracts predefined data fields from those pages.

-So with web crawling the output is a lot more simple because it's just a list of URLs — I mean you can have other fields as well but the main elements are the URLs.
+With web crawling the output is a lot more simple because it's just a list of URLs — you can have other fields as well but the main elements are the URLs.

-And with web scraping, you usually have a lot more fields 5-10-20 or more data fields.
-The URL can be one, but when you scrape, you extract the data not necessarily for the URL but for other data fields that are displayed on the website which can be - depends on the business use case - product name or product price, or some text or other information from any type of website.
+And with web scraping, you usually have a lot more fields - 5-10-20 or more data fields.
+The URL can be one, but when you scrape, you extract the data not necessarily for the URL but for other data fields that are displayed on the website.
+Depending on the business use case, these can be product name or product price, or some text or other information from any type of website.